SuKaiwen/SuKaiwen/README.md

 - 👋 Hi, I’m Kevin Su,
-a Software Engineering Honours Graduate from The University of Sydney.
+a Software Engineering Honors Graduate from The University of Sydney.
+I love to do front-end design and coding!